sindresorhus/clear-module/readme.md

 ### clearRequire(moduleId)

-Clear a module from the require cache.

 #### moduleId

-*Required*
 Type: `string`

-What you would put into `require()`.
+What you would use with `require()`.

 ### clearRequire.all()

-Clear all modules from the require cache.
+Clear all modules from the `require` cache.

 ### clearRequire.match(regex)

-Clear all modules from the require cache that match the regex.
+Clear all matching modules from the `require` cache.

 #### regex

-*Required*
-Type: `/pattern/` or `RegExp` object
+Type: `RegExp`

+Regex to match against the module ID's.

 ## Related